NikhilGangaram/NG-Interactive-Lab-Hub/Lab 1/README.md

 * Yes, specifically about the positioning of the device.
 We had a lot of fun with this and tried many different positions for where the device should be mounted.
 Primarily, we realized that the best way to do this would be to have a flat side of the device so the user can choose where to place it.
 * We also realized that the device could be a multi-device network, so that one instance can be in the fridge, another in the pantry, freezer, on top of the island or stove, etc.
 * We think it would be very useful for the device to be able to communicate more nuanced information.
 For example, different colors could indicate the "correctness" of a user prompt (an example being if the user asks "do you think ketchup would work with pesto", where there isn't a clear answer and it's based on what the device thinks the user's preferences are).
+* The device could interface with instacart or other grocery delivery services to help users order missing ingredients without having to go to the store or do it themselves.

 **Please note that no AI tools were used when acting out the interaction or noting down improvements / pain points.**